Mods and rockers

-Mods and rockers were two conflicting British youth subcultures of the 1950s and 1960s.
-Media coverage of mods and rockers fighting in 1964 sparked a moral panic about British youth, and the two groups became widely perceived as violent, unruly troublemakers.
+Mods and rockers were two conflicting British youth subcultures of the late 1950s to mid 1960s.
+News coverage of the two groups fighting in 1964 sparked a moral panic about British youth, and they became widely perceived as violent, unruly trouble-makers.

 The rocker subculture was centred on motorcycling.
-Rockers generally wore protective clothing such as black leather jackets and motorcycle boots or brothel creeper.
+Rockers generally wore protective clothing such as black leather jackets and motorcycle boots or winklepickers.
 The style was influenced by Marlon Brando in the 1953 film The Wild One.
-The common rocker hairstyle was a pompadour, while their music genre of choice was 1950s rock and roll and R&B, played by artists including Eddie Cochran, Gene Vincent, and Bo Diddley, as well as British rock and roll musicians such as Billy Fury and Johnny Kidd.
+The common rocker hairstyle was a quiff or pompadour, while their music genre of choice was 1950s to early 60s rock and roll and R&B, played by artists including Eddie Cochran, Gene Vincent, and Bo Diddley, as well as British rock and roll musicians such as Billy Fury and Johnny Kidd.